krustlet/krustlet/docs/intro/tutorial03.md

 - `metadata.name`: what is the name of our workload?
 - `spec.containers[0].name`: what should I name this module?
 - `spec.containers[0].image`: where can I find the module?
+- `spec.imagePullSecrets[0].name`: which name has the  image pull secret?
 - `spec.tolerations`: what kind of node am I allowed to run on?

 To deploy this workload to Kubernetes, we use `kubectl`.